neeraj-menon/DP25-Gemini-Tests/gemini-function-calling/README.md

 4. Directory organization features
 5. Content formatting options

+## Credits and Acknowledgments

+This project is built upon the foundation code from [Debugverse's Go Gemini Chatbot](https://github.com/debugverse/debugverse-youtube/tree/main/go-genai-chatbot).
+The original implementation has been modified and extended to include file writing capabilities and function calling features.

+Special thanks to:
+- [Debugverse](https://github.com/debugverse) for the initial implementation and tutorial
+- Check out their YouTube channel: [@DebugVerseTutorials](https://www.youtube.com/@DebugVerseTutorials) for more Go programming tutorials

 ## How Function Calling Works

 The project demonstrates function calling with Gemini AI through three main components: